Counsellor in Whitton

 Not in the mind or body, but both:

-This may be difficult to believe, but we are animals first.
 You might like to think you're in control, but the unconscious mind is always running the show.

 The unconscious mind